The best way to start organizing your garage and looking good is to take advantage of wall storage space and free up floor space whenever possible.

 Flexibility: Can it be cut to length?

-Not every garage is going to be divided into neat little 4-foot sections.
-That’s ultimately why I went with Gladiator instead of the Rubbermaid
+Not every garage can be divided into neat, small 4-foot sections, which is why I went with Gladiator instead of the Rubbermaid

-The two main walls of my garage were easy enough.
-They were actually big empty concrete (later drywalled) space, but the back wall connecting my garage to my kitchen, wasn’t.
-It had a raised section where my fuse box was and the control panel for my solar panels midway between the fuse box and the door.
-Anything on that wall needed to be a custom length.
+However, the back wall connecting my garage to my kitchen has a raised section for the fuse box and the control panel for my solar panels.
+That meant anything on that wall needed to be a custom length.

 Back to the Rubbermaid

-I just mentioned the golf club caddy, which is a better way to store your golf bag than just a hook on the wall.
+I mentioned the golf club caddy, which is better than storing your golf bag on a hook on the wall.

-The key thing is to look at the different options before you decide on a system.
-The hooks, bins and cabinets from one track system don’t usually work with another brand.
+The critical part is to look at the different options before deciding on a system.
+The hooks, bins, and cabinets from one track system don’t usually work with another brand.